rjointer2/to_do_client/README.md

 To run this application use ``` npm run build ``` then ``` npm run production ``` to serve the latest build static files

-Download the to_do_backend repo and follow instruction
+Download the to_do_backend repo and follow instructions

 For Local Development ( after setting up your own db and jwt configs ) you may
 ``` npm run development ```